 Found dead by Hálfdán Björnsson.
-The specimen is preserved in the Icelandic Institute of Natural History, Reykjavik (Pic.
-056).
+The specimen is preserved in the Icelandic Institute of Natural History, Reykjavik (Pics.
+069-070).

 The first live and second for the Western Palearctic was a first-winter male found among some scrubby Sallows in the southeast corner of the Great Pool on Tresco, Isles of Scilly, England on 26th September 1975.
-It later moved to some nearby Elms, where it began to drill for sap (for a photograph of the drilled holes see British Birds 72(9): 411).
+It later moved to some nearby Elms, where it began to drill for sap (for a photograph of the holes drilled see British Birds 72(9): 411).
 It remained for 11 days and was last seen on 6th October (Hunt 1979).